nhatcher/nhatcher.github.io/content/post/on-hats-and-sats.md

 # A SAT Solver in wasm

-There are a million SAT solvers out there but we will use [splr](https://github.com/shnarazk/splr) that we can compile to [WASM](https://github.com/nhatcher/splr-wasm), fits in a 200kB and runs in the [browser](https://www.nhatcher.com/hats/sat.html).
+There are a million SAT solvers out there but we will use [splr](https://github.com/shnarazk/splr) that we can compile to [WASM](https://github.com/nhatcher/splr-wasm), fits into a 200kB file and runs in the [browser](https://www.nhatcher.com/hats/sat.html).

 Since we are communicating with wasm instead of passing an array of arrays to the solver we will pass just one array from which you can rebuild the array of arrays: